openlawlibrary/taf/specification/taf-spec.md

 The update process in TAF can be broken down into the following steps:

 1. Clone the authentication repository as a bare Git repository to a temporary location.
-Validate its compliance with TUF specification at every revision, starting from the previously saved last validated commit.
+Validate its compliance with TUF specification at every commit, starting from the previously saved last validated commit.
 Check the out-of-band commit if provided.
 1. Update the user's existing local repository copy or create a new one if it doesn't exist.
 1. Clone target repositories if they are not present locally, or fetch their changes.
 Do not merge new changes.